 Today we will pick you up from Guatemala City Airport and bring you to Antigua, Guatemala to see the first procession of the festival.
 After dinner, we will be able to observe one of the most interesting parts of the festival, when the locals make the carpets.

 Entire families in the neighborhoods work together making carpets.
 Most people work the whole night to be able to have the carpets ready for the next day.
 It will be very interesting for you to witness how people work with so much dedication and commitment.

-Holy Thursday.
-This morning will be a great opportunity to observe a big amount of carpets, since the night before a lot of people did not sleep to finish them on time.
-In the afternoon our guide will show you the cathedral, the most beautiful churches and ruins.
-After this tour we will go to the Hill of the Cross in a short hike.
+This morning will be a great opportunity to observe a big amount of carpets since the night before a lot of people did not sleep to finish them on time.
+In the afternoon our guide will show you the cathedral, the most beautiful churches, and ruins.
+After this tour, we will go to the Hill of the Cross for a short hike.

-From this place you will have a beautiful view of the four volcanoes and the city Antigua.
-During the rest of the day we will be able to observe how the processions will go through the carpeted streets of Antigua.
+From this place, you will have a beautiful view of the four volcanoes and the city of Antigua.
+During the rest of the day, we will be able to observe how the processions will go through the carpeted streets of Antigua.

-Holy Saturday.
-One of the highlights of this trip is the volcano Pacaya.
-Early in the morning we will depart for this hike, where you will have the chance to see running lava.
+One of the highlights of this trip is the Volcano Pacaya.
+Early in the morning, we will depart for this hike, where you will have the chance to see running lava.
 We will depart at 6:00 AM and come back by noon.
 In the afternoon you will have various opportunities to see processions of Holy Saturday.

 5 days & 4 nights